canonical/ubuntu-core-docs/en/reference/assertions.md

 ```text
 $ cat account.json | snap sign > account
 ```
 (we would be signing with our default key).

-The output would be similar too
+The output would be similar to:
 ```text
 $ cat account
 type: account